lucamaf/edge-greengrass/README.md

 You can use as a reference this [documentation](https://docs.aws.amazon.com/greengrass/v2/developerguide/build-greengrass-dockerfile.html).
 Download the latest version from [Github](https://github.com/aws-greengrass/aws-greengrass-docker).
-You can tyhen build the container image with
+You can then build the container image with:

 `$ podman build -t "x86_64/aws-iot-greengrass:2.5.3" -f Dockerfile`